BiosBoy/RepackerJS/README.md

 You can run the parser in a various ways, but I suppose most of all would like to run RepackerJS with custom flags anyway.
 Currently, it includes constants in case of non-provided during CLI run.
 Lets see what we can use among all them in CLI:
   - `your_upload_path` - aka your folder url.
 It must contain all files to process.
 Only this one flag is required.
   - `insert:` - enables custom ability to set template file to process parsed data from ogirinal one.
-  - `pattern:` - allow us to set custom regular expression to process the files data, by cutting data from original in various ways.
+  - `pattern:` - allows us to set custom regular expression to process the files data, by cutting data from original in various ways.
   - `flags:` - custom flags for regular expression that makes all work for us.
-It's a very useful when we need to work with non-regular strings: different string-case, multy-strings, etc.).
+It's very useful when we need to work with non-regular strings: different string-case, multy-strings, etc.).
    ----
   ### *FAQ:*
    - What flags are reqired during CLI run?